Emmaculate2020/WK4-IP-Python-Analysis/README.md

 # WK4-IP-Python-Analysis
 Week 4 Independent Project: Python Analysis with Pandas
-$$ Analysis by: Emmaculate Okong'o
+#### Analysis by: Emmaculate Okong'o

-$$ **Objective of the Project
+## Objective of the Project

-$$$$ The main objective of this project is to identify the most popular hour of the day for picking up a shared electric car (Bluecar) in the city of Paris over the month of April 2018 by analysing the Autilib Dataset.
+#### The main objective of this project is to identify the most popular hour of the day for picking up a shared electric car (Bluecar) in the city of Paris over the month of April 2018 by analysing the Autilib Dataset.

-$$ **Steps taken;
+## Steps taken;

 $$$$ ** Data Understanding through description and verification of it's quality.